 - Maintain error log for use by narration team.

-- Familiarize oneself with NLS and BTBL audio production standards to ensure quality.
+- Familiarize oneself with library audio production standards to ensure quality.

-- Exercise sound judgment and tact when providing feedback for improvements to recording by narration team.
+- Provide constructive criticism through invaluable feedback for improvements to recording by narration team.

-Training and Support Provided: You will be trained to use the equipment, informed of BTBL/NLS standards, and be introduced to staff and volunteers with whom you will be working, and have access to them as needed.
+Training and Support Provided: You will be trained to use the equipment, and informed of library standards.
+You will also be introduced to staff and volunteers with whom you will be working, and have access to them as needed.

-Location Commitment: All studio volunteer opportunities occur on site at BTBL Headquarters, 900 N Street in Sacramento.
+Location Commitment: All studio volunteer opportunities occur on site at BTBL Headquarters, 900 N Street in Sacramento across from the State Capitol.
 At this time there are no remote volunteer opportunities, though that could change in coming years.

-Time Commitment: Minimum 2-4 hours per week/4-8 hours per month through completion of at least one Talking Book.
+Time Commitment: 2-3 hours or more per week, or 4-8 hours or more per month through completion of at least one Talking Book.
 Volunteer shifts occur during business hours, Monday through Friday 9AM to 5 PM.

 Length of Commitment: For consistency, reviewer should complete entire book once begun.
 Pace of book completion will depend on the pace of the book narration team (progress is usually made by the team at the rate of 10-30 pages per hour).
-Time will vary with the length and complexity of the book being prepared, but will usually take several months.
+Time will vary with the length and complexity of the book being prepared, but an average book will usually take a few to several months.
 Reviewer may have more than one book project going at one time.

 Benefits of Volunteering: